Noise dissipation mechanisms of an acoustic liner under grazing flow: Flow field within the orifice

 For the no-flow case, the acoustic-induced velocity shows high amplitude on the entire orifice extent, and the inflow and outflow phases are almost perfectly symmetric.
-As the SPL increases, the distribution of the acoustic-induced velocity becomes broader, extending deeper into the cavity ($y/d>0.6$) during the inflow phase and farther into the channel ($y/d<0$) during the outflow phase.
+As the SPL increases, the distribution of the acoustic-induced velocity becomes broader, extending deeper into the cavity ($y/d>1$) during the inflow phase and farther into the flow region ($y/d<-0.6$) during the outflow phase.
 For instance, at SPL $=130\,\mathrm{dB}$ (\fref{fig:contour_vac_noflow} (a-e)), the velocity field exhibits high velocity amplitude only in the vicinity of the orifice, while it attenuates rapidly within approximately one diameter in the wall-normal direction; at higher SPL, the region of influence extends farther from the wall.
 A boundary layer region at the orifice side walls is also visible which is consistent to what reported by \citet{Zhang2012}.
+The magnitude of $v^+_{ac}$ increases with the SPL.
+Its maximum value over the orifice cross section is a fraction of the friction velocity at 130 dB and increases up to 15 times larger than $u_{\tau}$ at 160 dB.

 When grazing flow is introduced, the flow topology of the acoustic-induced velocity changes markedly, in agreement with \citet{Zhang2016} and \citet{paduano2025impact}.
 The acoustic-induced velocity becomes concentrated in the downstream half of the orifice, displaying a jetting-like pattern during the inflow and outflow phases, while the upstream half is occupied by a quasi-steady vortex resulting from the vena contracta effect.
 The formation of this quasi-steady vortex reduces the effective porosity of the orifice, leading to increased flow blockage and a corresponding shift of the liner’s resonant frequency toward higher values.
 This aspect will be further discussed in the section dedicated to the frequency-dependent analysis of the dissipation mechanisms.
-In addition, the increased blockage induced by the grazing flow, and the consequent reduction in effective porosity, is presumed to contribute to the rise in acoustic resistance, as discussed in Appendix~\ref{appA}, where the impedance calculations are presented.
+In addition, the increased blockage induced by the grazing flow, and the consequent reduction in effective porosity, may contribute to the rise in acoustic resistance, as discussed in Appendix~\ref{appA}, where the impedance calculations are presented.